 Unfortunately, a lot of people had been pre-booked in the lounge with premium economy Thomson flights.
 However, the lady on the desk said we could gain access up until 8.00am as this is when those passengers would be arriving.

-Safe in the knowledge we could get breakfast and drinks in that time that would save us £60+ based on the four of us travelling we decided to stay.
+Safe in the knowledge we could get breakfast and drinks at that time that would save us £60+ based on the four of us travelling we decided to stay.

 Lounge Opening Hours